pi-top/pi-top-Python-SDK/docs/getting_started_pma.rst

 Analog components use analog electric signals; analog signals are continuous and can have infinite values in a determined range.
 Raspberry Pi can't directly read these signals since it's a digital component.
-To be able to manage analog signals, the Foundation and Expansion plates include an Analog to Digital Converter (DAC).
+To be able to manage analog signals, the Foundation and Expansion plates include an Analog to Digital Converter (ADC).
 This device converts the analog signal from the component into a digital signal that can be interpreted by the Raspberry Pi.

 Ports and Pins
 ----------------------------------------